messa/cz.pycon.org-2020-dev/README.md

-PyConCZ 2019
+PyConCZ 2020
 ============

-PyCon CZ taking place in Ostrava for its fifth edition.
+PyCon CZ taking place in Ostrava for its sixth edition.

 Contributing
 ------------